 Symptoms can start within seconds or minutes of exposure to the food or substance you are allergic to and usually progress rapidly.
 On rare occasions there may be a delay of a few hours before symptoms start – this is why it is important to closely monitor anyone after they have been exposed to an allergen.

-· Swollen tongue
+· Swollen tongue and throat

 · Hoarse voice